 It protects both the brand owner and the distributor in the event there are irreconcilable differences.

-13. Develop a annual market plan/budget that is aligned with a annual sales forecast.
+13. Develop an annual market plan/budget that is aligned with an annual sales forecast

 This is a good starting point for both you and the distributor.
 It outlines both of your annual commitment to any given brand--it also can be reviewed and updated quarterly or semi-annually.